 WA Seminar Credit Information

-- Students receive six credits for serving as a WA.
+- Students receive five credits for serving as a WA.

-- Three credits are letter-graded (Law 572A/B).
-These three letter-graded credits relate to students’ performance in the WA Seminar and on their WA Project.
+- Two credits are letter-graded (Law 572A/B).
+These two letter-graded credits relate to students’ performance in the WA Seminar.

 - Student grades are not subject to the mandatory curve.